The Learning Pathway

 The entire Pathway package can be purchased for a single fee of £750+VAT.
 This includes access to the online learning resources, a comprehensive handbook and certificates of completion along the way.

-You’ll need to become an Associate Member of the CIEHF in order to have access to the Pathway.
+To get full support from the CIEHF, please consider becoming an Associate Member of the CIEHF.
 At just £99 a year, you'll receive all the benefits of membership which include news and information about:

 - The profession - so you can see where your hard work could take you.